 Although I recommend editing your RAW images, do so minimally.
 You don’t need to change much to create stunning eerie, or dreamy photographs.
 You can use Lightroom for Mobile or Snapseed on your phone.
 You can easily tune the image by making color adjustments, using black and white, and changing contrast, brightness, shadows, white balance, and saturation with both of these applications.

 8 Use a telephoto lens

 Is the fog or mist in the far distance?
 Or is it a thin layer above a field?
-Try using a telephoto lens from your phone or use an add-on lens (my favorite telephoto lens from the Moment Store).
+Try using a telephoto lens from your phone or an add-on lens (my favorite one from the Moment Store).
 I usually say zoom with your feet, but that can be difficult on foggy mornings.
 When you walk closer to the mist, it will appear farther away again when you think you have reached the beginning.
 There are a few exceptions, like at the forest’s edge or above a lake.

 9 Use the fog to create silhouettes